mlm20/terra-health-archetypes/spec.md

 ## 🤖 LLM Archetype Generation Prompt

 Used to generate name, description, image style, and sliders.
+The target LLM for this prompt is `gpt-4.1-mini`.

 > SYSTEM PROMPT: